Sabicool/Medicine/01 Disciplines/Paediatrics/Conditions/Otitis Media.md

 				- 1st line → Amoxicillin 15mg/kg up to 500mg PO 8-hourly for 5 days or Amoxicillin 30mg/kg up to g PO 12-hourly for 5 days
 				- If H. influenzae or M. catarrhalis suspected → Amoxicillin + clavulanate 22.5+3.2mg/kg up to 875+125mg orally 12 hourly for 5-7 days (older than >2 months old)
 				- Chronic otorrhoea → combine PO ABx with ciprofloxacin 0.3% ear drops, 5 drops in affected ear 12 hourly until free of discharge for ≥3 days
+				- Chronic suppurative otitis media (>6 weeks) ↓
+					- Clean the external ear by dry aural toilet before instilling ear drops
+						- Healthcare professsional: mechanical suction or, under direct visualisation, cotton wool on a probe
+						- Patient or carer: Roll corner of tissue and mopping the ear
+					- Ciprofloxacin 0.3% ear drops, 5 drops instilled into the affected ear, 12-hourly until the middle ear has been free of discharge for at least 3 days
+					- No need for PO antibiotics
 			- QLD [Paediatric antibiocard](https://www.childrens.health.qld.gov.au/__data/assets/pdf_file/0037/176878/Antibiocard.pdf#page=9)
 				- Amoxicillin 30mg/kg/dose every 8 hours (max 1g/dose) for 5 days
 			- Victoria (see RCH guidelines)